phonetworks/pho-framework/README.md

 # Pho-Framework

 Pho-Framework is the foundational component of Pho Stack.
 It establishes the object-centered actor/graph framework that all Pho components are built upon.
+It is stateless, which means, it doesn't provide persistence of its objects in any way, but it is designed for such extensibility via hydrator functions.

 ## Install